 I have friends and clients who are divorced and no matter how far out they are from their divorce, it seems as though they relive it every time they travel.
 Why?
-In order to travel out of the country with their children, they need to bring a permission to travel letter with them from the non-custodial parent and they usually bring a copy of their divorce decree.
+In order to travel out of the country with their children, they need to bring a permission to travel letter with them from the non-custodial parent and they usually bring a copy of their divorce decree, even if it was an uncontested divorce.
 Recently, a friend went on a cruise with us and encountered this situation with Royal Caribbean and said, “What if my husband was dead?
 Would I need a copy of his death certificate?”
 Although she was frustrated, the truth is that for her to travel without a problem, I have would definitely recommended that she carry that with her as well if he were in fact dead.

 Why all the fuss?
 It’s quite simple.
 To reduce the number of international child abductions that occur involving parents as well as strangers, travel suppliers, in an effort to follow the Hague Convention, have been asking for permission to travel letters.
 Many parents get these letters notarized, a simple process to ensure the safety of your children as well as an uninterrupted trip for you.
 Make several copies of the travel letter and get it notarized all at once and then bring two copies with you each time you travel in case an authority needs to retain a copy.